 Grammar for Teachers

 Writing is critical for learning and a vital tool for communication.
-Effective teachers of writing gain insight from their own writing experiences and also that of their peers.
+Effective teachers of writing develop insight from their own writing experiences and also that of their peers.
 English grammar provides many challenges for writers as they move from early drafts to finished pieces of writing.
-Decades of research suggest that teaching grammar in isolation has little, if any, effect on student writing.
+Research conducted over many decades suggests that teaching grammar in isolation has little, if any, effect on student writing.

-Even though this course is especially suited for educators and undergraduate students interested in education, all writers interested in developing and polishing their writing are welcome.
+Even though this class is especially suited for educators and undergraduate students interested in education, all writers interested in developing and polishing their writing are welcome.